 Revocation for user attributes is described separately from revocation of object attributes in two instantiations of FMT\REV.1.
 This makes sense, since revocation is handled differently.
-FMT\SMF.1 has been included because of AIS 32 Final Interpretation 065 and covers the different management aspects addressed in detail in FMT\MSA.1 and the instantiations of FMT\MTD.1.
+The TOE supports only two different roles as expressed by FMT\SMR.1.
+No additional role is required by any other SFR, so the role model is consistent with the other requirements.
+FMT\SMF.1 has been included because of [CC] and covers the different management aspects addressed in detail in FMT\MSA.1 and the instantiations of FMT\MTD.1.